simonvomeyser/simple-web-dev/resources/markdown/your-tool-is-not-the-problem-your-worklfow-is.md

 slug: your-tool-is-not-the-problem-your-workflow-is
 excerpt: >-

-    A few thoughts on the search for the best project management tools and teamwork.
+    A few (meta) thoughts on the search for the best project management tool.

-    Usually, the chaos you'll find in a tool is a quite accuarate representation of your teams' communication skills - and also a big chance for improvement.
+    Usually, the chaos you'll find in a software is a quite accuarate representation of your teams' communication skills - and also a big chance for improvement.

 tags:
   - Productivity